-We added this cash to Canadian ecommerce platform Shopify, Japanese electric motors manufacturer Nidec and recycled plastic and wood fibre decking company Trex.
-We have also added carefully across other existing holdings where the price warrants it.
+We have also added carefully across our existing holdings where the price warrants it.

 Make sure to know what you don't know

 So where from here?
 We really don't know.
 As we said earlier, we have a hunch that inflation will be kept tamped down by strong economic forces, but we don't have a crystal ball.